Trump's EPA will stop regulating greenhouse gases, setting up a legal fight

 Meanwhile, some industry members have warned that eliminating the endangerment finding, rather than just imposing a weaker set of greenhouse gas standards for cars, could trigger a legal battle with an uncertain outcome, and open the door to state-by-state rules, if there's no overarching federal regulation.

-On Thursday, Leavitt said that the rescission of the endangerment finding would save $1.3 trillion, mostly from the money car buyers would save on the sticker price of new vehicles.
+On Tuesday, White House press secretary Karoline Leavitt said that the rescission of the endangerment finding would save $1.3 trillion, mostly from the money car buyers would save on the sticker price of new vehicles.
 Electric vehicles do typically cost more up front in the U.S., but are generally cheaper to operate over their lifespan.
 In fact, economic analyses have found that under the more stringent EPA rules, drivers save overall because they use less gasoline — and that's before considering health and environmental benefits.

 Years of legal battles ahead

-Note: This story has been updated on February 12, 2026 to reflect the formal announcement.